etkey/Personal-Portfolio/README.md

 # Personal-Portfolio
-This is a personal portfolio that i am going to be using to showcase my skills
+This is my wizard themed personal portfolio that i am going to be using for showcasing my skills